openshift/ci-docs/content/en/docs/how-tos/cluster-claim.md

 Because the automation which does the GitOps with the manifests does not support removal, please contact us if we need to delete a cluster pool that is no longer needed.

-To avoid hitting the resource limits on the cloud, it is suggested to downscale the cluster pool to zero before renaming it.
+To avoid hitting the resource limits on the cloud, it is suggested to downscale the cluster pool to zero in a separate PR before renaming it.

 ## Existing Cluster Pools